 Call for Failures!

-CFail, The Conference for Failed Approaches and Insightful Losses in Cryptology, will hold its sixth edition this year as an affiliated event to Crypto 2024.
+CFail, The Conference for Failed Approaches and Insightful Losses in Cryptology, will hold its seventh edition this year as an affiliated event to Crypto 2025.
 This will be a hybrid event, supporting both in-person and remote participation.
 Our goal is to share insights and build a collective experience within the cryptographic community about how and why good ideas sometimes fail, and what we can learn from those failures.

 Original contributions in all fields of cryptology are sought detailing currently unsuccessful but insightful attempts to: